 - The church is open daily from 09.00 to 17.00.

-- It is recommended to see not only the external decoration of the building, but also the interior, because it will amaze you with its exquisite elements.
+- I would recommend seeing not only the external decoration of the building, but also the interior, because it will amaze you with its exquisite elements.

-On Liebfraueenplatz square you can find the Gutenberg Museum, which is one of the main attractions of Mainz.
+On Liebfraueenplatz square you can find the Gutenberg Museum, which is one of the main attractions in the town.
 The unique baroque façade with a turret immediately grabs your attention.
-Museum of Gutenberg is devoted to the inventor of the book printer.
+The museum of Gutenberg is devoted to the inventor of the book printer.
 Most of the exhibitions tell visitors about the evolution of typographic art.
 After some research, I discovered the following practical information:

 - The museum is open daily from 09.00 to 17.00